mgriebling/BigInt/README.md

 > It is emphasized that it is only the documentation that's in error.
 > The operators themselves work correctly.

-From now on, this BigInt will mirror Ibsen's BigInt changes (more or less) and have addendum files like *BigInt-Extensions.swift* to implement the Apple-centric protocol compliance.
+From now on, the BigInt variant will mirror Ibsen's BigInt changes (more or less) and have addendum files like *BigInt-Extensions.swift* to implement the Apple-centric protocol compliance.

 Two changes were required in the original source to support BinaryInteger